CodePushGo/website/src/content/blog/en/how-capgo-is-born.md

 I shared about it and got huge interest on GitHub.

-That was too manual for most teams, so they asked for a paid service, that was where I started to work on Capgo as AppFlow alternative.
+That was too manual for most teams, so they asked for a paid service, that was where I started to work on CodePushGo as AppFlow alternative.

 The goal was to provide a simple and easy to use solution to push code updates to Capacitor JavaScript apps.